 - Getting into another child’s personal space

-The main question that parents asked was this: “How can I support my child and make sure they have friends?”
-This is such an important question, and something that we all want for our kids!
+The parents’ main question was this: “How can I support my child and make sure they have friends?”
+This is an important question that we all want for our kids!
 So, let’s dive into a few of our favorite tips to help you set your child up for success.

 1. Create Realistic Expectations

 The truth is, learning to create and maintain friendships is a process.
 It’s not something that happens overnight (and this is true for most typical kids, too!).
 Navigating the social world takes consistent practice.
 Also, your child’s brain works differently, and it’s important for you as a parent to understand this.
 Kids with ADHD are generally about 30% behind their peers socially.
 That means that your 9-year-old probably has social skills more consistent with a 6-year-old.
 This doesn’t mean they won’t be successful at making friends!
-But it does mean that they are figuring things out, and they are going to need your support.
+But it does mean that they are figuring things out and will need your support.

 2. Lean Into Your Child’s Strengths and Interests.

 Is your child naturally gifted at sports, art, dance, or something else?
 Is there an activity that they just LOVE to do?
-These activities are a wonderful opportunity for your child to feel confident in their skills and hang out with other kids who share the same interests.
+These activities are an excellent opportunity for your child to feel confident in their skills and hang out with other kids with the same interests.
 Imagine that you are not a good golfer.
 Maybe you don’t even know the basics of the sport!
-Now, imagine going into a social situation where you are expected to golf AND socialize.
+Imagine going into a social situation where you are expected to golf AND socialize.
 I mean, just writing this is giving me anxiety!
-Try to find what your child is good at, and then provide them with opportunities to socialize in those types of activities.
+Try to find what your child is good at, and then provide them with opportunities to socialize in those activities.

 3. Start with 1:1 play dates to support ADHD and friendship.

-Large (or even small) group activities can be hard for kids with ADHD.
-The excitement of multiple children, lots of noise, and having to navigate multiple interactions can lead to dysregulation and challenging behaviors.
+Large (or even small) group activities can be challenging for kids with ADHD.
+The excitement of multiple children, lots of noise, and navigating multiple interactions can lead to dysregulation and challenging behaviors.
 Maybe start with a play date with one child.
 If you aren’t sure who would be a good fit, schedule a meeting with your child’s teacher to get more information on who your child plays well with and who might be a good fit.
-Get the other parent’s information and schedule a get together.
+Get the other parent’s information and schedule a get-together.
 It can help to keep these first meet-ups short at first.
-Also, make sure it is an activity your child and the other child will both love.
+Also, ensure it is an activity your child and the other child will love.